-My job is extremely varied from one day to the next.
-I work with all the amphibians, reptiles and invertebrates at Paignton Zoo.
+My job is incredibly varied from one day to the next.
+I work with the amphibians, reptiles and invertebrates at Paignton Zoo.

 - Training our mangrove monitor who will follow a target stick into his crate so we are able to safely work with him

 - Putting up new enclosures from designing them through to putting the animals into their new homes

 - Monitoring the parameters to ensure they are suitable for the animals.

 As a kid, I used to catch them and take them home with me, much to my mother’s horror.

 I was very lucky to get the opportunity at university to study frogs out in Peru.
 That’s where my passion for their research and conservation really developed into the career I have today.